SalesforceLabs/OrgCheck/docs/index4.queries.md

    ...
 ]
 ```
 ### Tooling Composite + Tooling SObjects Record describe
+Note: This type of access is performed by the method we call `readMetadataAtScale()`.
 **Query on CustomField**
 This query is run with composite using batch size=1000.
 Each Record describe is about a unique id (obviously).